vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 #### Task 1: Create a Dashboard

-1. If necessary, open your Web browser and navigate to your Azure portal.
+1. If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.

-    You can navigate to the Azure portal using the following URL: [Azure portal](https://portal.azure.com)
+    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

 1. On the Azure portal menu, click **Dashboard**.